blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

-`notepad` maps the file in memory, checks if it started with `MZ`, gets the value at offset 0x3c, then jump to the offset and checks if the mmaped memory at this offset is equal to `PE`.
-It looks like it is searching for one or more valid PE executables in the `flareon2016challenge` folder.
+`notepad` maps the file in memory, checks if it started with `MZ`, gets the value at offset 0x3c, then jump to the offset and checks if the `mmap`-ed memory at this offset is equal to `PE`.
+It looks like it is searching for one or more valid PE executable files in the `flareon2016challenge` folder.
 It does a few extra checks (is it Intel machine in PE header, etc.) and if everything passes, calls 0x010146C0.